PRIVACY AND COOKIE STATEMENT

 We may process the information we collect about you:

-to respond to any other enquiries or complaints.
+to respond to any other inquiries or complaints.
 We need the information you supply to enable us to respond.

 to protect our business from fraud and other illegal activities.
 This processing is necessary for our legitimate interests by ensuring the proper management of our business and financial risks.